Church In The Power of the Spirit (2022)

 The baptist view is that church and the state should be completely separate, and Baptists reject totalitarianism; instead they emphasize freedom of conscience and religious liberty.
 Wright said that ‘Because of their history and in faithfulness to Christ, Baptists resist attempts to impose beliefs and ideologies upon people and are opposed to any discrimination against people on the basis of what they believe.’

 Hromádka says that ‘The real Church does not live by a religious and moral cultural tradition, but by the Word of the living God, which proclaims judgment over kings and priests, over the rulers and the governed, over the ecclesiastical and social institutions.’

+Baptists, then, while treasuring religious freedom, see that their faith has a major impact upon the world in which they live.
+They understand that a state church is always a compromised church, and they look for church and state to be separate, though knowing that church will certainly have an impact on the state.
 The church is the community of the covenant people of God and, for Grenz, it is ‘the sign of the eschatological kingdom.’
 The church has a now and then aspect to it – what it is now and what it will be in the new heaven and the new earth.

 Weaver again: ‘The church is seen as the assembly of those who truly believe, the gathering of the committed, a community of disciples covenanted to walk together in mutual correction and discipline with Christ as the head.’
 Such a church could not accept an imposed leadership from outside the church, but whether they could and should accept guidance and voluntary leadership from outside the church is another matter entirely.